If you’re planning your first trip to New Zealand’s North Island, here is a list of the top 10 things to do and places to see for your itinerary!

-With an abundance of volcanic thermal underground water, New Zealanders have access to more than 100 hot pools and springs of all shapes and sizes, scattered right throughout New Zealand.
+With an abundance of volcanic thermal underground water, New Zealanders have access to more than 100 hot pools and springs of all shapes and sizes scattered right throughout New Zealand.

 Hot Water Beach is the world-renowned golden sand beach located on the eastern coast of the Coromandel Peninsula and is hugely popular with both locals and overseas tourists.

-On the west coast, southwest of Hamilton in the Waikato is the much less populated Kawhia Hot Water Beach with its rugged coastline and black sand.
+On the west coast, southwest of Hamilton, in the Waikato, is the much less populated Kawhia Hot Water Beach with its rugged coastline and black sand.

-At both beaches, head down to the sand a couple of hours on either side of the low tide with your spade, and start digging and creating the perfect pool to suit your needs.
+At both beaches, head down to the sand for a couple of hours on either side of the low tide with your spade, and start digging and creating the perfect pool to suit your needs.